IsmaelMekene/Time-series-forecasting/README.md

 ### Visualization

-R have a broad range of packages that make data visualization more exciting.
+R has a broad range of packages that make data visualization more exciting.
 We will focus on:
 - [x] forecast
 - [x] ggplot2